Thyroid Stimulating Hormone (TSH) Test

 Thyroid disorders can cause many symptoms which may be misdiagnosed as separate conditions such as depression, atherosclerosis (increased cholesterol), carpal tunnel syndrome, sleep apnoea, anxiety, hypoglycaemia, infertility, insomnia and so on.

 Many doctors focus solely on test results, in particular the TSH (thyroid stimulating hormone).
 The TSH test is seen as the golden standard for diagnosis and treatment of hypothyroidism and hyperthyroidism.
-However the TSH is a hormone released by the pituitary gland in the brain which controls the thyroid gland, but it doesn't measure thyroid hormone itself and it can therefore be a poor measure of thyroid hormone production.
+However the TSH is a hormone released by the pituitary gland in the brain which controls the thyroid gland and it doesn't measure thyroid hormone itself.
+It can therefore be a poor measure of thyroid hormone production.

 Typically hypothyroidism is diagnosed when the TSH is high.
 The thyroid gland can become underactive if the pituitary gland fails to produce enough TSH or if the hypothalamus fails to produce enough TRH (thyrotropin releasing hormone) as seen in the graph below.
 These conditions can cause a low TSH and hypothyroidism (low thyroid hormone levels).
 Hypothyroidism cannot be diagnosed with a TSH test if either the pituitary gland or the hypothalamus is not functioning properly.